MWE as WSD: Solving Multiword Expression Identification with Word Sense Disambiguation

-We evaluate our model on two MWE detection datasets: The English section of the PARSEME 1.1 Shared Task \citep{ramisch-etal-2018-edition} and the DiMSUM dataset \citep{schneider-etal-2016-semeval}.
+We evaluate our system on the English section of the PARSEME 1.1 Shared Task \citep{ramisch-etal-2018-edition} and the DiMSUM dataset \citep{schneider-etal-2016-semeval}.
 We do not evaluate on STREUSLE \citep{schneider-etal-2018-comprehensive} as it requires predicting lexical categories and supersenses\footnote{The STREUSLE evaluation script rejects input without appropriate lexical categories/supersenses}, while our system predicts only the presence or absence of MWEs.
-For performance on the WSD task, we use the unified evaluation framework established by \citet{raganato-etal-2017-word}, and evaluate on the English all-words task.
+To measure WSD performance, we use the evaluation framework established by \citet{raganato-etal-2017-word} and evaluate on the English all-words task.